lucasdietrich/caniot-rust-controller/readme.md

 - Add modal for reboot and reset settings of a device (to confirm the action)
 - Refresh devices table dynamically after a reset/reset settings
 - Add alert when an action has been sent to a device
+- TODO: select the menu item depending on the current route: `const url = window.location.href;` ?

 ### Evaluate `react-media` for responsive design